date-em-rate-em/date-em-rate-em-fe/README.md

 ------Describe App Here----

-client<i>tell was built with React, using the [The Genrenator API](https://binaryjazz.us/wp-json/genrenator/v1/story/) -----

-This application was built as the capstone group project of Module 4 at [Turing](turing.edu).
+client<i>tell  is an application to support sex-worker communities by creating a platform for them to share experiences about people they go out with in order to share that information with others in their community.
+The application was built using React and using GraphQL.
+This application was built as the capstone group project of Module 4 at [Turing](turing.edu) by a team of front-end and back-end students.
 View original project spec [here.](https://mod4.turing.edu/projects/capstone/)

 ### Learning Goals

 To solidify and demonstrate the understanding of:

-- React fundementals and modular code architecture
-- Router to create a multi-page and sophisticated UX
+- Gain experience working across front-end and back-end teams to create an application
+- Self-teach GraphQL on both front-end and back-end teams
+- Practice a git workflow using Git Rebase
+- Use continuous integration tools to build and automate the deployment of features
 - Cypress testing to test the application end-to-end
+- Build applications that execute in development, test, CI, and production environments
+- Focus on communication between front-end and back-end teams in order to complete and deploy features that have been outlined by the project spec

 ## Installation and Viewing